JmcRobbie/novaRoverDemos/README.md

 ## Things to note
 * Main branch is master, branch from that - and open a pull request once it is developed.

 * Git conventions are using "feature/_insert feature name here_"as branch names for features.
-And "hotfix/_thing being fixed here".
+And "hotfix/_thing being fixed here_".
 	* Before merging code make sure that you havent broken anything else in the repo.

 * Follow PEP8 style guide conventions: https://www.python.org/dev/peps/pep-0008/